Our Newsletter

 8. Panettone and Pandoro:

-Christmas in Italy is incomplete without indulging in the delicious sweet bread known as panettone or its golden, star-shaped counterpart, pandoro.
-These festive treats are enjoyed with a cup of hot chocolate or a glass of prosecco.
+No Italian Christmas is complete without indulging in panettone, a sweet bread studded with raisins and candied fruit, or pandoro, a soft, star-shaped cake dusted with powdered sugar.
+Both are often served with with a cup of hot chocolate or a glass of prosecco.

 9. San Nicola, Santa Lucia, and Babbo Natale